rastersoft/create_system/README.md

  * *link* creates a symbolic link in the destination system called as the first parameter, and pointing to the second one *as is*

+By default, it will search for the configuration file called */etc/webtv.system*, but it is possible to pass it the path to another configuration file as the first parameter.

 *Create_system* must be launch from a complete original system, using a chroot jail or a container.
 Remember that you can use qemu to easily run non-x86 code in your PC.
 To do so, just copy the *qemu-arch-static* executable to the */usr/bin* folder